BradnerLab/CLL_TFnetworks_2018/README.md

 ### B, C

-Gene tracks were generated with BamplotTurbo.
-An up-to-date version is found here: https://github.com/BradnerLab/pipeline/bamPlot_turbo.py
+Gene tracks were generated with IGV version 2.4.3.

 ### D